128technology/docs/docs/intro_installation_azure.md

 ### Requirements

 The following infrastructure must exist in your Azure subscription:
-* A VNet where the SSR will be deployed.
+* A VNet where the Session Smart Router (SSR) will be deployed.
 * An Availability Set where the SSR will be deployed.
 * The existing VNet is segmented with at least three subnets.
 The role of each subnet is described below:
   * Public subnet.
 The expectation is that this subnet provides connectivity to enable communication with external/remote SSR peers.